yeslogic/prince-docs/docs/styling.md

     }
 ```

-The value `snap` instructs Prince to float the image to the nearest "end", i.e. to the top or bottom of the page or column.
+The value `snap` instructs Prince to float the image to the *nearest* end, which could be either the top or bottom of the page or column.

 ```
     img {